 You also need to complete and file the T4 and T4A slips and summaries electronically or send them to the Ottawa Technology Centre within 30 days of the day your business ends.

-Attach a note with the final return asking that the account be closed or complete Form RC145, Request to Close Business Number (BN) accounts.
+Attach a note with your final return asking that the account be closed or complete Form RC145, Request to close Business Number (BN) accounts.

-For more information, see Close my GST/HST account.
+For more information, go to Close my GST/HST account.